 Are you in need of new car tires?
 It can be a confusing and sometimes stressful process to get them – tires are usually a more expensive purchase than most auto parts, but they’re definitely worth the investment.
 After all, your car’s performance and safety are riding on them!
 Our Orlando Toyota Service Center is here to help you recognize the signs that you’re due for a new set, as well as help you pick the appropriate type.
 Get ready to shop for car tires in Orlando.

-When it comes to picking out Orlando car tires, some drivers gravitate towards the cheapest option.
-That's not your best bet, though - you need to pick the tires that are geared towards the performance you want and the type of vehicle you have!
+When it comes to picking out tires, some drivers gravitate towards the cheapest option.
+That’s not your best bet, though – you need to pick the tires that are geared towards the performance you want and the type of vehicle you have.
 Here are some of the most basic types:

 Check your tread: you should be able to put a penny in the tread with Abraham Lincoln’s head facing down and see how of honest Abe’s head you see.
 If you can see all of it, you don’t have enough tread (which can lead to serious safety issues) and need to invest in a new set of tires.

-Bulges on the tire: If you see any bulges or blisters on your Orlando car tires, it's a sure sign that you need new ones.
-These are indicative of weak spots in the tires, and can blow out at any time, leaving you stranded with a flat tire!
+Bulges on the tire: If you see any bulges or blisters on your tires, it’s a sure sign that you need new ones.
+These are indicative of weak spots in the tires and can blow out at any time, leaving you stranded with a flat tire.

 Handling: Does it feel like your car is vibrating a lot when you hit the road?
 If so, you might need new tires.
 Your tires may just be unbalanced or aligned incorrectly, but this indicator can also mean there’s an internal problem with the tire itself.